Home

 They say the Back Forty project would threaten a world-class sport fishery and spawning ground for lake sturgeon, endanger the area’s water aquifers, introduce air, noise and light pollution into an unspoiled corner of the Upper Peninsula, encroach on cultural sites of vital importance to the Menominee Indian Tribe of Wisconsin, and endanger the area’s multi-million dollar tourism industry by despoiling the natural environment.
 For the past several years, they’ve mounted a grass-roots campaign to stop the mine, working in collaboration with the Menominee Tribe – meeting, marching and calling on public officials to oppose the project.

-Gold Resource Corp. says it’s committed to designing a mine with minimal environmental impact, in compliance with Michigan permitting requirements, that avoids impacts to cultural resources.
+Goldgroup says it’s committed to designing a mine with minimal environmental impact, in compliance with Michigan permitting requirements, that avoids impacts to cultural resources.

 Its predecessor, Aquila Resources, commissioned a study by the University of Minnesota which concluded that the Back Forty mine would produce a variety of economic benefits: